 - 10 foam poster boards from Dollar Tree

-- 1 metallic curtain panel from Target – getting fabric from a fabric store might’ve been cheaper, but I fell in love with the fabric of the curtain
+- 1 metallic curtain panel from Target – going to a fabric store will give you more and probably better options, but I fell in love with the fabric of the curtain

 - 1 pack of Crystal Upholstery Buttons from Amazon

 - 1 long sewing needle and upholstery thread from Michaels